Yokohama is a "self-contained" music city where you don't need to go to Tokyo

 | Official Website | stovesyokohama.com |

-A live bar and restaurant at Yokohama Station West Exit.
-An elegant Yokohama-style space where you can enjoy live performances while eating homemade burgers.
-Live shows happen daily across all genres, and you can casually enjoy live music while dining—perfect for those who find traditional live houses intimidating.
-It's not uncommon for bands to form from connections made here.
+A live bar and restaurant near Yokohama Station West Exit.
+You can enjoy live music while eating homemade hamburger buns — a sophisticated Yokohama-style space.
+Live performances of various genres are held daily, and you can casually enjoy live music while dining, making it recommended even for those who find traditional live houses intimidating.
+Meeting someone here and forming a band is not uncommon.

 JAM THE SECOND